Preventive Mastectomy: Seven Years Later

 So that they can make the right decisions for themselves and their families…whatever that looks like.

-So that women that are considering undergoing a preventive mastectomy can know that they are #strongenough.
+So that women who are considering undergoing a preventive mastectomy can know that they are #strongenough.

 XOXOXO